Asian stocks slump, dollar shines as inflation fears flare

 - Treasury yields jump while breakeven rate soars to record high

-TOKYO, Nov 11 (Reuters) - Inflation fears pressured Asian stocks and buoyed the dollar on Thursday after data overnight showed U.S. consumer prices surged at the fastest pace since 1990 last month, boosting the case for faster Federal Reserve policy tightening.
+TOKYO, Nov 11 (Reuters) - Inflation fears pressured Asian stocks and buoyed the dollar at an almost 16-month high on Thursday after U.S. consumer prices surged at the fastest pace since 1990, boosting the case for faster Federal Reserve policy tightening.

-Nominal U.S. Treasury yields shot higher, with that on the benchmark 10-year note leaping by the most since February, while real yields, which take inflation into account, dipped to record lows.
+However, the region's biggest markets in mainland China and Japan bucked the trend, supported respectively by easing worries about troubled property developer Evergrande and a weaker yen, which helps Japanese exporters.

-Gold jumped to a five-month high and bitcoin hit a record as investors sought inflation hedges.
+Regional bond yields tracked a surge in U.S. Treasury yields overnight, when the U.S. benchmark 10-year yield leapt by the most since February.
+At the same time, U.S. real yields, which take inflation into account, dipped to record lows.

-Oil pulled back sharply from near seven-year highs after U.S. President Joe Biden said his administration was looking for ways to reduce energy costs.
+Inflation expectations soared, with the five-year breakeven inflation rate hitting a record 3.113%

-The dollar index , which gauges the currency against six major peers including the yen and euro, hovered just below the high reached on Wednesday of 94.905, a level not seen since July of last year.
+"The inflation numbers surprised on the upside, and they may not even be the peak," said ING economist Rob Carnell.

-The U.S. consumer price index surged 6.2% on an annual basis, with gasoline leading a broad-based increase that added to signs that inflation could stay uncomfortably high well into 2022 amid snarled global supply chains. read more
+The dollar index , which gauges the currency against six major peers including the yen and euro, climbed as high as 95.002 for the first time since July of last year.

-Inflationary pressures are also brewing in the labor market, with other data on Wednesday showing the number of Americans filing claims for unemployment benefits fell to a 20-month low.
+The U.S. consumer price index surged 6.2% on an annual basis, with gasoline leading a broad-based increase, adding to signs that inflation could stay uncomfortably high well into 2022. read more

-Both the White House and the Fed have maintained that prices will fall once supply bottlenecks start easing, with the central bank only last week reiterating that high inflation is "expected to be transitory" as policy makers urged patience.
+The Fed has maintained that prices will fall once supply bottlenecks start easing, and only last week urged patience, reiterating that high inflation is "expected to be transitory".

 "The Fed's resolve is facing a testing time," Rodrigo Catril, a senior foreign-exchange strategist at National Australia Bank in Sydney, wrote in a client note.